-Donations: If the item is a donation, your membership number-item number is not required; however an item description is appreciated.
+Donations: If the item is a donation, your membership number-item number is optional, but not required.
+There is space in the pre-registration form to include donations, and they will be included in your receipt.
 By the same token, if you forget to put your membership number on the bag, it becomes a donation!
 The auctioneer reserves the right to reject or sell as a donation anything that can’t be clearly read.

 Prohibited Items: If something is illegal or invasive, please don’t bring it.
 If you’re unsure, ask the auction chair for help, or check the following links:

 Check-out and Payment: Typically, we have multiple computers at an auction, and you may check out while the auction is in progress.
 Payment is in cash or credit card, unless you are a GSAS member in which case the Treasurer may accept a check.

 We hope that these guidelines will give our membership a quicker and more enjoyable auction experience every month.